-Capital stock is measured at par value for all shares issued.
+Capital Stock Capital Stock is measured at par value for all shares issued.
 When the Group issues more than one class of stock, a separate account is maintained for each class of stock and the number of shares shown in equity as a deduction from proceeds, net of tax. issued.
 Incremental costs incurred that are directly attributable to the issuance of new shares are accounting policies as may be required by the standards' transitional provisions.
-Deficit pertains to accumulated gains and losses, and may also include effect of changes in contractually defined terms of payment and excluding taxes or duty.
-The Group assesses its revenue Revenue is measured at the fair value of the consideration received or receivable, taking into account Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Revenue Recognition arrangements against specific criteria to determine whether it is acting as principal or agent.
-Group and the revenue can be reliably measured, regardless of when the payment is received.
+Deficit pertains to accumulated gains and losses, and may also include effect of changes in Deficit arrangements against specific criteria to determine whether it is acting as principal or agent. contractually defined terms of payment and excluding taxes or duty.
+The Group assesses its revenue Revenue is measured at the fair value of the consideration received or receivable, taking into account Group and the revenue can be reliably measured, regardless of when the payment is received.